 By now, you are clear about what current assets are and their significance in any business.

-They are the assets listed under the Current Assets account in a company’s balance sheet and can generate short-term profit and cash flow.
+They are the assets under the Current Assets account in a company’s balance sheet.
+And can generate short-term profit and cash flow.

-Current assets are important as the presence of them is required for the smooth functioning of a business as they meet the short-term obligations of the business.
+Current assets are important as they are necessary for the smooth functioning of a business.
+They meet the short-term obligations of the business.

 It is impossible for any business to operate successfully if it lacks current assets in its operations.